pipiblack/lyrics-generator/README.md

 # lyrics-generator
-Generating music lyics as you listen to the music line by line has never been this interesting, select a song of your choice and listen word by word its getting smarter in python with less than a hundred lines of code you have the lyrics generated
+Generating music lyrics as you listen to the music line by line has never been this interesting, select a song of your choice and listen word by word its getting smarter in python with less than a hundred lines of code you have the lyrics generated